 - The programme could comprise one intensive session covering:

 - The employee's attitude to health.

-- The structure and function of the back and posture and how this links to their symptoms.
+- The structure and function of the back and posture and how these link to their symptoms.

 - Stress and coping strategies.